-The following contracts are planned for the 2016/17 financial year:
+The following contracts are currently within the specification process:

 AREA CONNECTIONS

 Buffer Strip Mdantsane Households 550

 Chicken Farm Households 475

-Fynbos/Scenery Park Households 550
+Fynbos/Scenery Park Households: 550

 Infills Households 50

 The INEP funding is utilised to fund the above mentioned electrification programme.
-The Department of Electricity is currently having tenders that are still to be evaluated.
+The Department of Electricity is currently having tenders that are still to be evaluated and are at BEC stage.